 Now this one is a bit twisted and different in its discourse to depict slavery.
-It starred Dorothy Dandridge, the first actress of color to be nominated for an Academy award.
-The film is a story set aboard a ship, helmed by Captain Reiker, and his enslaved bonded men.
+It starred Dorothy Dandridge, the first actress of color to be nominated for an Academy Award.
+The film is a story set aboard a ship, helmed by Captain Reiker and his bonded men.
 It also included in its passengers, Aiche, a slave mistress of the captain.
 Tamango, one of the slaves, plans a rebellion and holds Aiche hostage for the same.
-When Reiker threatens to shoot them all with a cannon, Tamango pleads Aiche to get away.
+When Reiker threatens to shoot them all with a cannon, Tamango pleads with Aiche to go away.
 She doesn’t, and true to his word, Reiker ends the group, silencing their liberation songs.
 The love scenes between Reiker and Aiche were unnecessary, but the film’s unwavering belief in its root concept makes it worth watching.

 Read More: Best Movie Trilogies of All Time